aws-samples/amazon-sagemaker-secure-mlops/README.md

 The model execution role `SageMakerModelExecutionRole` in the staging and production accounts is assumed by `AmazonSageMakerServiceCatalogProductsUseRole` in the data science environment account to test the endpoints in the target accounts.

 _Alternatively_ you can choose to use single-account deployment.
 In this case the ML model will be deployed in the data science account.
-You do not need to setup AWS Organizations and provide OU Ids as deployment variables.
+You do not need to setup target account execution roles and provide OU Ids or account lists as deployment parameters.

 ❗ If you use single-account deployment, the `MultiAccountDeployment` variable for MLOps Model Deploy project must be set to `NO`: